 This book is the doctoral dissertation of Finnish art historian Minna Haveri which she defended may 2010.
 In her study she tries to disclose the features and characteristics of contemporary folk art expression in Finland.
 She notices that contemporary folk art has abandoned the collective nature and traditionalism of traditional folk art and has been replaced by individualistic artistry and original creativity.
 Contemporary folk art is rustic visual art, based on skill and creativity (abstract in english)

-This study is a first manifestation of a scholarly art historical approach of the phenomenon of art environments.
+This study is a first manifestation of a scholarly art historical approach of the phenomenon of art environments in a European country.

 Seppo Knuuttila(ed), ITE Art in Finland.
 Maahenki, 2011 -120 p